sphinx-doc/sphinx/doc/extdev/index.rst

    documents, stores all metadata about the document collection and is serialized to disk after each build.

-   Its API provides methods to do with access to metadata, resolving references, etc.  It can also be used by extensions to cache information that should persist for incremental rebuilds.
+   Its API provides methods for accessing metadata, resolving references, etc.  It can also be used by extensions to cache information that should persist for incremental rebuilds.